agoravoting/agora-ciudadana/INSTALL.md

     $ sudo /etc/rc.d/rabbitmq start

+In some occasions, for example if you are using ubuntu or Opensuse, the command above won't work.
+You need use this one instead:

+    $ sudo service rabbitmq-server start

 And then for celery to actually process the tasks sent to it (for example start or stop an election), you need to run it as a daemon: